-Before using Slack, you likely experienced the frustration of needing a file that was locked in a coworker’s inbox, or joining a project team and not knowing the context of previous decisions.
+Before using Slack, you likely experienced the frustration of needing a file that was locked in a coworker’s inbox, or you joined a project team without knowing any context of previous decisions.
 Slack solves these issues by making all the files and messages shared in public channels accessible via search.

-Search is the best way to locate kickoff documents for any project, help a new hire get up to speed quickly, or dig up the context for a decision made even years before.
-And if you get a handle on all the filters and modifiers for searching in Slack, it can be the fastest way to find that information too.
+Search is the best way to locate kickoff documents for any project, help a new hire get up to speed quickly or dig up the context for a decision made even years before.
+Once you get good at using filters and modifiers for searching in Slack, it’ll be easier than ever to find the information you need.

 Writing the ideal search query